NoahY/q2a-admin-plus/README.rst

 - turns admin sub menu into drop-down
 - execute php commands from plugin page
 - adds "top" links to each plugin in admin
+- shows notice if updates for plugins are available

 ------------
 Installation